FAQ

 Q. In your experience, what makes for a winning proposal?

-In my experience, winning proposals have these characteristics: (1) the bidder is strongly committed to submitting a great application; (2) the organization is bidding on grant opportunities that it has a realistic chance of winning; and (3) the organization uses a solid proposal development process to develop its application.
+A. In my experience, winning proposals have these characteristics: (1) the bidder is strongly committed to submitting a great application; (2) the organization is bidding on grant opportunities that it has a realistic chance of winning; and (3) the organization uses a solid proposal development process to develop its application.

 Q. What are my chances of being awarded a grant?

-.
-If nonprofits and government agencies have a 50-60 percent win rate, they are doing very well.
+A. If nonprofits and government agencies have a 50-60 percent win rate, they are doing very well.
 In my experience, the organizations that do best in winning grants are (1) strongly committed to developing great grant proposals; (2) make proposal development a year-round activity; and (3) have a very good proposal development process.

 Q. How do you work?

-After we sign a Memorandum of Understanding, we will jointly develop my tasks for a particular project.
+A: After we sign a Memorandum of Understanding, we will jointly develop my tasks for a particular project.
 I always work under the direction of my clients.

 Q. Where do you work?